Zara Tindall: Equestrianism

-On 11 June 2012, Tindall was announced as a member of the British Equestrian team for the 2012 London Olympic Games.
-She competed in the Olympics on High Kingdom and won a silver medal in the team event.
-Her mother, Princess Anne, presented her medal.
+Zara competed in the 2012 London Olympic Games on High Kingdom, and won a silver medal in the team event.
 Tindall finished second at Luhmühlen Horse Trials 2013, on her top horse High Kingdom.
 At the World Equestrian Games in 2014, Tindall and High Kingdom were part of the British team that won team silver.
 Tindall stopped using her maiden name, Phillips, in March 2016.
 She competed for the first time as Zara Tindall during her unsuccessful attempt to qualify for the 2016 Rio Olympic Games.

-In 2017, she won the third place at the Kentucky Three-Day Event on High Kingdom, before he retired from the sport in 2018.
-In November 2019, she was appointed to the non-executive role of director of the Cheltenham Racecourse and began her role in January 2020.
-In August 2020, Tindall was selected for her first appearance on the British Team competing at the prestigious FEI Nations Cup in Le Pin au Haras, France.
-In October 2021, Tindall competed in Maryland 5 Star at Fair Hill and finished at 11th place with score 30.4, riding Gleadhill House Stud Ltd's 12-year-old horse named Class Affair.
+In 2017, she won the third place at the Kentucky Three-Day Event on High Kingdom, before High Kingdom retired from the sport in 2018.
+In January 2020 she became a non-executive director of the Cheltenham Racecourse.
+In August 2020, Tindall was selected for her first appearance on the British Team competing at the FEI Nations Cup in Le Pin au Haras, France.
+In October 2021, Tindall competed in Maryland 5 Star at Fair Hill and finished at 11th place with score 30.4, riding Gleadhill House Stud's 12-year-old horse Class Affair.
 In May 2022, Tindall won the advanced class at the Chatsworth Horse Trials, riding Class Affair.